lvgl/lvgl/docs/overview/style-props.rst

 Outline
 -------

 Properties to describe the outline.
-It’s like a border but drawn outside of the rectangles.
+It's like a border but drawn outside of the rectangles.

 outline_width